 People of all ages dream about winning the lottery.
-Who doesn’t want to be a Powerball winner and be able to make every one of their dreams come true?
+Everybody wants to play Powerball and win to make every one of their dreams come true!
 The youngest Powerball winners have proven that jackpots can be won at an early age.
 Here are their amazing stories about what it’s like to have a jumpstart worth millions of dollars come at an early age.

 Farrah Slad – $150 million – 21 years old (1999)